jnorthrup/fumes/README.md

 IPFS nodes, and Kotlin Common codebase.

-At the heart of it all is a goal, something like $5 monthly cloud hosting, which easily extends to broadband contributors.
+At the heart of it all is a goal, something like $5 monthly cloud hosting, which easily extends to broadband contributors with static IP donating some spare cycles and bandwidth.
 The tenets seem simple, sometimes source data is hosted on the net, or dumps like Spansh, and sometimes these need hosting, like wikis, or fresh EDDN updates, or any span of usecases in between.

 ## Architecture

 https://github.com/jnorthrup/GardenKollektion represents a career's worth of distillations and experience in multi-agent distributed architecture and how the internet has evolved what works gradually over time as a tug of war between centralization hardening and decentralization survivability.
-Roughly speaking, a DHT with Kademlia architecture can be reused as an actor work-sharing network on gossip nodes. for a 64 bit DHT network, jobs may kick off to nominate a small network of 3,7, or 21 nodes to do some kind of shared work or election, and publish a result to IPFS journals.
-Grossly oversimplified but not impossible.
+Roughly speaking, a DHT with Kademlia architecture can be reused as an actor work-sharing network on gossip nodes.
+For a 64 bit DHT network, jobs may kick off to nominate a small network of 3,7, or 21 nodes with as few as 2 bits of address space to do some kind of shared work or election, and publish a result to IPFS journals.
+Grossly oversimplified here but not impossible.

 ## Services